amfauzn/The-Barbarians/README.md

 # Fatures
 - Barbarian units are 33% stronger
-- Barbarian units gains Strength bonus if within 2 tiles of their camp
+- Barbarian units gains Strength bonus if within 2 tiles of their camp, and even stronger for Melee unit when stationed on it.
-- Barbarian land units gains Strength bonus when stacked with captured Worker and may pillage without movement cost
+- Barbarian land units gains Strength bonus when stacked with captured Civilian unit and may pillage without movement cost
-- Barbarians can produce Scout
+- Barbarians can produce Scout, which can upgrade to Marine
 - New unit: Suicider (Barbarians only) & Wayfarer
 - Clearing Barbarian encampment grants a random bonus (just like Ancient ruins)